Instance-Adaptive Video Compression: Improving Neural Codecs by Training on the Test Set: Ablation studies

-\paragraph{Finetuning strategy for longer videos} For longer videos with multiple scenes, one can consider several different strategies for instance-adaptive finetuning.
+For longer videos with multiple scenes, one can consider several different strategies for instance-adaptive finetuning.
 The simplest approach is finetuning a single model on the full video.
 It may be beneficial to instead finetune the model independently on each scene.
 Even a hierarchical approach in which a model finetuned on the full video is further finetuned on each scene is an option.

 The optimal strategy will in general depend on the particular video content and the similarity of the scenes as well as on the bitrate setting.
 We perform a simple first test by finetuning a single model on the entire Big Buck Bunny video, a 10\,min video (14315 frames) with multiple scenes united by a common style.
 The results in the right panel of Fig.~\ref{fig:ablations2} show that such a single finetuned model leads to clear RD improvements over the global SSF model.
 However, in the large-bitrate region these improvements are smaller than the gains we achieve by finetuning on the BBB-E and BBB-H scenes individually.